tabular-io/iceberg-kafka-connect/README.md

 ```

 ### Hive example
 NOTE: Use the distribution that includes the HMS client (or include the HMS client yourself).
-Using `S3FileIO` is recommended
+Use `S3FileIO` when
-(the default is `HadoopFileIO` with `HiveCatalog`).
+using S3 for storage (the default is `HadoopFileIO` with `HiveCatalog`).
 ```
 "iceberg.catalog":"org.apache.iceberg.hive.HiveCatalog",
 "iceberg.catalog.uri":"thrift://hive:9083",